 3. Preservation of Aesthetics

-The use of erosive materials, abrasive snow removal methods, and thermal shock has harsh consequences on the aesthetics and lifespan of pavements.
+The use of erosive materials, abrasive snow removal methods, and thermal shock have harsh consequences on the aesthetics and lifespan of pavements.
 Furthermore, salt and chemicals are brought indoors via pedestrian traffic and can deteriorate interior flooring made of granite, carpeting, and hardwoods.

 By not having to manually remove snow, you reduce injury liability for both staff and pedestrians.
 Dan’s article quotes that, “Snow and ice removal is one of the most physically damaging aspects of facility management.”
 Liability can bear a huge cost when it comes to slip-and-fall accidents.
 Snowmelt systems can help reduce the liability risk for owners.
 This is a huge factor when one lawsuit could cost thousands of dollars.